diogoca/DsAlgorithms/README.md

 # Data structures and Algorithms
-Data Structures and Search, Sort and String Algorithms implemented using PHP, the goal of this project it's the study of them.
+Data Structures and Search, Sort, Numbers and String Algorithms implemented using PHP, the goal of this project it's the study and practice of them.
 Please let me know any mistake opening an issue.

 ## Installation
 It's recommended that you use [Composer](https://getcomposer.org/) to install.

 ````bash
 $ composer require diogoca/dsalgorithms
 ````

-## Using in your project
+## Using

 ### ArrayList
 ````php